 New Billing Policies for TinyMCE Cloud Services

-JavaScript and PHP Integration for TinyMCE Self-Hosting
+Integration of PHP and JavaScript for TinyMCE Self-Hosting

 // JavaScript: Initialize TinyMCE on specific textareas only